Khopra Danda (Say Khayer Lake) 13 Days

 - Breakfast in the city and full meals during the trek

-- A porter (One porter for each 2 members) and his entire expenses
+- A porter (One porter for each two members) and his entire expenses

 - Insurance of Guide and Porter